-Daydreaming network: This comes into play when the aforementioned networks are not actively dealing with a situation.
-It is during this time that the brain is able to ponder, think in a creative and non-linear fashion, consolidate previous learning, and restore itself.
-As Kutscher (2017) points out, “It is not only okay to be bored but some boredom is essential for the brain to function well.”
+Daydreaming network: This comes into play when the networks above are not actively dealing with a situation.
+During this time, the brain can ponder, think in a creative and non-linear fashion, consolidate previous learning, and restore itself.
+As Kutscher (2017) points out, “It is not only okay to be bored, but some boredom is essential for the brain to function well.”

 Kutscher (2017) explains that the insula is believed to be involved in switching between these networks and that this switching takes energy and can result in fatigue and stress.
-Carr (2011), cited in Kutscher (2017) notes, “Many studies have shown that switching between just two tasks can add to our cognitive load, impeding our thinking and increasing the likelihood that we’ll overlook or misinterpret important information.”
+Carr (2011), cited in Kutscher (2017), notes, “Many studies have shown that switching between just two tasks can add to our cognitive load, impeding our thinking and increasing the likelihood that we’ll overlook or misinterpret important information.”
 Kutscher (2017) points out that this is very important as it is part of the answer as to why a child can pay attention to video games but not do his homework.
-Specifically, the stay-on-task part of attention in video games is constantly bolstered by the sensory/emergency network which is involuntary and effortless.
-On the other hand, writing an essay with paper and pencil does not share this effortless energy draw, and instead relies mostly on voluntary and fatiguing effort.
+Specifically, the stay-on-task part of attention in video games is constantly bolstered by the sensory/emergency network, which is involuntary and effortless.
+On the other hand, writing an essay with paper and pencil does not share this effortless energy draw; instead, it relies mostly on voluntary and fatiguing effort.

-Kutcher (2017) adds that, contrary to popular belief, our brain is not able to multitask.
+Kutcher (2017) adds that, contrary to popular belief, our brain cannot multitask.
 A much more accurate term is multi-switching.
-He notes that engaging in digital distractions while attempting to do homework wreaks havoc on the attentional process.
-Depending on the study, research indicates that re-orientation to a task can take 1 to 5 minutes and, in some cases, as long as 25 minutes.
-Kersting (2016) cited a functional magnetic resonance imaging (fMRI) research study which indicated that people who multi-switch use about twenty times more of their brain while engaging in simple multi-switching exercises.
+He notes that engaging in digital distractions while attempting homework wreaks havoc on the attentional process.
+Depending on the study, research indicates that re-orientation to a task can take one to five minutes and, in some cases, as long as 25 minutes.
+Kersting (2016) cited a functional magnetic resonance imaging (fMRI) research study, which indicated that people who multi-switch use about twenty times more of their brain while engaging in simple multi-switching exercises.
 An unforeseen outcome of this research revealed that multi-switchers used the wrong part of their brain, the part known as the visual cortex.
-On the other hand, low multi-switchers needed only a small amount of “brain power” to complete the task and they used the appropriate region of the brain for the task at hand, namely, the prefrontal cortex (Ophir, 2009).
+On the other hand, low multi-switchers needed only a small amount of “brain power” to complete the task, and they used the appropriate region of the brain for the task at hand, namely, the prefrontal cortex (Ophir, 2009).

 Kutscher (2017) notes that the stay-on-task or voluntary attentional network – the ability to willfully control where to focus your attention and hence control your actions – is a very critical skill to master and is perhaps the most important predictor of future success.
 He cited the landmark marshmallow test conducted at Stanford University.
 Kids were offered a treat, such as a marshmallow, and told that they could eat it right away or if they waited alone for 15 minutes, they could have two instead.
-Most kids could only wait three minutes before eating up and only 30% were able to last the full 15 minutes.
-Most interesting, follow-up studies on these kids up until age 40 showed that those children who were able to wait the distance, did better on multiple aspects of life (Palladino, 2015,):
+Most kids could only wait three minutes before eating up, and only 30% could last the full 15 minutes.
+Most interesting, follow-up studies on these kids up until age 40 showed that those children who could wait the distance did better on multiple aspects of life (Palladino, 2015,):

 Higher Scholastic Aptitude Test (SAT) scores